dustinkredmond/FXTrayIcon/CONTRIBUTING.md

 - Create a pull request or issue, whichever makes sense.

-- If your contribution adds functionality, fixes a bug, or makes something for simple, it will probably be merged.
+- If your contribution adds functionality, fixes a bug, or makes something more simple, it will probably be merged.